mbrsagor/pythonNote/README.md

 # pythonNode

-> In this series I'm sharing python basic to advance and data-structure code which I'm teaching my friends and brothers.
+> In this series, I'm sharing python basic to advance and data-structure code, which I'm teaching my friends and brothers.

 #### Features

 - Python installation.
-- How to write python terminal or IDE.
+- How to write Python terminal or IDE.
 - Function.
 - Class (OOP).
 - Python library and modules.